Have questions? We're here.

 Difficulty: Easy

-The arrival in Sullivan Bay is like a moon landing.
-The desolate, sprawling fields seem to be mostly lifeless, but this island, which is particularly popular among photographers, still offers a lot to see.
+Arriving at Sullivan Bay is like a moon landing.
+The desolate, sprawling fields seem primarily lifeless, but this island, which is particularly popular among photographers, still offers much to see.
 There is even some life!
-Green sea turtles burrow in the small white sand beach, where you can also find crabs, blue herons and oystercatchers.
+Green sea turtles burrow in the small white sand beach, where crabs, blue herons, and oystercatchers can be found.

 Activities: Hiking and Snorkeling